krimohshu/aws_data_pipeline_and_ml/PROJECT_SUMMARY.md

 ```
 Get the core pipeline running in 20 minutes.

-### Option 2: Learn Step-by-Step
+### Option 2: Implement Step-by-Step
 ```bash
 open docs/01-setup.md
 ```
-Follow tutorials to understand each component.
+Follow guides to build each component.

 ### Option 3: Extend the Pipeline
 Implement the remaining modules: